-As the youngest Premiership player in Leicester Tigers’ history, there’s something special about Ben White, who came off the bench in the 22-19 win over Harlequins at Welford Road in October 2015.
+Ben White created a little bit of history when he became the youngest Premiership player in Leicester Tigers’ history, coming off the bench in their win over Harlequins at Welford Road in October 2015.

-At 17 years and 151 days, he beat the previous Tigers’ record set by fellow scrum half Ben Youngs (17 years and 231 days) and was the second youngest to play for any club in the Premiership – behind David Doherty of Yorkshire Carnegie.
+At 17 years and 151 days, he beat the previous Tigers’ record set by fellow scrum half Ben Youngs (17 years and 231 days) and was the second youngest to play for any club in the Premiership.

 Born in Stoke-on-Trent, Ben attended Newcastle-under-Lyme Junior and Denstone College before attending sixth form at Leicester Grammar School.